moorepants/dissertation/_sources/davisbicycle.txt

 [Teerhuis2010]_
    Measured motorcycle steer torque in steady turns and slalom maneuvers.
 The torques in the two time history graphs are less than 20 Nm.

-.. todo:: cite James, he seems to have measured steer torque

 Bicycle Models
 ~~~~~~~~~~~~~~